benzimring/HealthKitManager/README.md

 # HealthKitManager
-a (fairly) comprehensive collections of HealthKit methods to make querying easier
+a (fairly) comprehensive collection of HealthKit methods to make querying easier